housseindjirdeh/hdjirdeh.github.io/_posts/2016-09-16-angular2-hacker-news.markdown

 I hope you found this tutorial useful.
 If you did, please [tweet it forward](https://twitter.com/intent/tweet?original_referer={{page.url}}&amp;ref_src=twsrc%5Etfw&amp;text={{page.title}}&amp;tw_p=tweetbutton&amp;url={{site.url}}{{page.url}}&amp;via=hdjirdeh) and/or [star the repo!](https://github.com/housseindjirdeh/angular2-hn) I would also love to hear any type of feedback whatsoever.

 If you happen to be interested enough to work on this app further, take a look at the [issue list](https://github.com/housseindjirdeh/angular2-hn/issues) and feel free to put up a feature request or a PR!
-My next steps are to include real-time support as well as service worker/app shell functionality to make this a full blown Progressive Web App, so there's still lots to do <i class="fa fa-smile-o" aria-hidden="true"></i>.
+As I mentioned, there have been some structural and feature changes since I've written this post.
+This version of the app lives in a [separate branch](https://github.com/housseindjirdeh/angular2-hn/tree/version-1) from [master](https://github.com/housseindjirdeh/angular2-hn) so you'll need to go there to see the latest version.

+If you're interested, please take a look at [my post](https://houssein.me/progressive-angular-applications) on how I made this a Progressive Web App that works offline <i class="fa fa-smile-o" aria-hidden="true"></i>.